-If you’re a hardcore gear person that knows exactly, down to the cubic inch, what kind of space they need, go for a smaller pack with no expandable room.
+If you’re a hardcore gear person that knows exactly, down to the cubic inch, what kind of space you need, go for a smaller pack with no expandable room.
 Most people, though, operate under the concept that “more room won’t hurt.”

 That’s true to a point.
 More room means a potentially heavier pack, which could actually hurt.
-But for those that want a backpack that can fit what they need, and then some, going up 10 liters in a backpacking pack makes a lot of sense, as does a couple liters in a day pack.
+But for those that want a backpack that can fit what they need, and then some, going up 10 liters in a wilderness backpacking pack makes a lot of sense, as does a couple liters in a day pack.